ThoughtWorks-School-Showcase/js-oo-step-by-step/README.md

 When a student join a class, the teacher who is teaching the class should print:
 `I am Tom.
 I know Jerry has joined Class 2.`

-When a student assigned as a class leader, the teacher who is teaching the class should print:
+When a student is assigned as a class leader, the teacher who is teaching the class should print:
 `I am Tom.
 I know Jerry becomes Leader of Class 2.`

 ## Practice Challenges:
 * Apply ES6 OO feature
 * Declare class in `prototype` manner
 * Extend a class
-* Override a method in parent class
+* Override a method in the parent class
 * Simple OO implementation via Javascript

 ## Practice Requirements:
 * Pass all tests
-* Commit frequently with readable commit messages via Git
+* Commit frequently with readable commit comment via Git
-* Coding with shortcuts
+* Coding with keyboard shortcuts

 ## Practice Output:
 Modify code under `main` directory to pass all tests under `spec` directory according to the requirements.